MicrosoftDocs/dynamics365smb-docs/business-central/marketing-integrate-dynamicscrm.md

 Sales quotes go through many revisions while they are being finalized.
 Both manual and automatic processing of sales quotes in [!INCLUDE[d365fin](includes/d365fin_md.md)] ensures that previous versions of sales quotes are archived before processing new revisions of sales quotes from [!INCLUDE[crm_md](includes/crm_md.md)].

-## Handling Posted Sales Invoices, Customer payments and statistics
+## Handling Posted Sales Invoices, Customer Payments and Statistics
 After fulfilling sales order, invoices will be created for it.
 When you invoice sales order you can transfer posted sales invoice to [!INCLUDE[crm_md](includes/crm_md.md)] if you select **Create Invoice in [!INCLUDE[crm_md](includes/crm_md.md)]** on posted sales invoice page.
 Posted invoices are transfered to [!INCLUDE[crm_md](includes/crm_md.md)] with Status **Billed**.
 Once customer payment is received for sales invoice in [!INCLUDE[d365fin](includes/d365fin_md.md)], sales invoice status will be changed to **Paid** with Status Reason set to **Partial**, if partially paid, or **Complete** if completely paid, when you run **Update Account Statistics** on customer page in [!INCLUDE[d365fin](includes/d365fin_md.md)]. **Update Account Statistics** will also refresh values such as Balance and Total Sales in [!INCLUDE[d365fin](includes/d365fin_md.md)] Account Statistics FactBox in [!INCLUDE[crm_md](includes/crm_md.md)].
 Alternatively, you can have scheduled jobs (Customer Statistics and POSTEDSALESINV-INV) automaticaly run both of these processes in the background.